IBM-Bluemix-Docs/mass-data-migration/mass-data-migration-faqs.md

 **How much data can be transferred by using Mass Data Migration?**

 There's virtually no limit to the amount of data you can transfer, whether it’s a few terabytes to petabytes.
 Each device holds up to 120 TB of usable capacity at RAID-6, but you can use multiple devices to accommodate larger workloads.
-The largest single object is limited to 10TB.
+The largest single object is limited to 10 TB.

 <hr/>